-- You can buy lots of different gear in Kathmandu, there are tons of shops.
+- You can buy lots of different gear in Kathmandu; there are tons of shops.
 However, the quality can vary widely and sizes for women might be difficult to find.
-It is helpful to arrive early on the first day so you have time to walk around Thamel to get last minute gear, change money (remember to get get at least half your money in 500 Rupee notes, the 1000 notes are hard to change on the trail), and buy some snacks for the first day of movement.
-It is also good to idea to know what is available on the trail, usually these are larger villages but the gear is limited to simple things like hats, water bottles, better batteries, post cards, flip flops, etc
+It is helpful to arrive early on the first day so you have time to walk around Thamel to get last minute gear, change money, and complete last-minute errands.

 - Know that you can leave stuff in a secure room in Kathmandu while we are in the mountains.

-- In general, you will want to wash probably your underwear, socks, and shorts every day as soon as we get into a lodge.
+- In general, you will want to wash your socks, and maybe a couple other items, as soon as we get into a lodge.
 There will be some kind of water spigot and you can wash your legs, feet, and face while washing your clothes.
-You may need to carry some of these the next day on the outside of your pack so they can finish drying
+You may need to carry some of these the next day on the outside of your pack so they can finish drying.

-- We may ask members to carry up half a kilogram of group gear – typically part of a med kit or a water filter.
-By dividing the weight, we make it manageable!
-Members may also be asked to carry a radio (we will provide) when exploring routes without the main group.
+- We will likely ask everyone to carry up to half a kilogram (1 pound) of group gear – typically part of a medical kit.
+By dividing the weight, we make it manageable.
+Members will also be given a radio to carry so we can be in touch when the group gets spread out.

 - Long sleeve (1) and short sleeve (1) shirt, merino wool or synthetic.
 Lighter colors that don’t absorb as much sun will be good but will show more dirt.

 - Bring a light puffy jacket with a hood.
-Seth is carrying something similar to this down jacket by feathered friends.
+We like this down jacket by Feathered Friends.
 It has 3.7 oz / 105 g (size Medium) of down fill.
 Not a lot – this would be considered minimum insulation.
-He will put on every layer he has if he needs too.
 We are fans of 900+ fill down and understand from down experts that paying more for hydrophobic down (relatively new on the market) is not always worth it as you lose the coating soon.
-Remember to look for cruelty free down.
+Remember to look for cruelty-free down.